Chemical burn or reaction

 - Wrap the burned area with a dry sterile dressing (if possible) or clean cloth.
 Protect the burned area from pressure and friction.

-Note: If a chemical gets into the eyes, the eyes should be flushed with water immediately.
+Note: If a chemical gets into the eyes, the eyes should be flushed with water right away.
 Continue to flush the eyes with running water for at least 15 minutes.
-Get medical help immediately.
+Get medical help right away.

 - DO NOT apply any household remedy such as ointment or salve to a chemical burn.